bibi21000/arduino-fullip/sphinx/ftpclient.rst

 Usage
 =====

-Define a variable dor the FTP client
+Define a variable for the FTP client

 .. code-block:: c